 These verbs below are a small set of examples whose indirect object is introduced by TO or FOR only when the direct object is written between the verb and the indirect object.

-Some examples as follows:
+Some examples are as follows

-Show: Show me your hands.
+- Show: Show me your hands.
 Show them to me.

-Give: Give me your phone.
+- Give: Give me your phone.
 Give your phone to me.

-Bring: Bring me your phone.
+- Bring: Bring me your phone.
 Bring your phone to me.

-Give: I gave Gemma the shivers.
+- Give: I gave Gemma the shivers.
 I gave the shivers to Gemma.

-Offer: I’ll offer you a slice.
+- Offer: I’ll offer you a slice.
 I’ll offer a slice to you.

-Lend: I’ll lend you a hand.
+- Lend: I’ll lend you a hand.
 I’ll lend a hand to you.

-Sing: sing me a song.
+- Sing: Sing me a song.
 Sing a song to me.

 - Order: order me a beer.
 Order a beer for me.

-Teach: Teach me English.
+- Teach: Teach me English.
 Teach English to me.

-Fine: Fine me the fine.
+- Fine: Fine me the fine.
 Fine the fine to me.

-Serve: Serve me the fish please.
-Serve the fish to me please.
+- Serve: Serve me the fish, please.
+Serve the fish to me, please.

-Save: Save me a seat please.
-Save a seat for me please.
+- Save: Save me a seat, please.
+Save a seat for me, please.

-promise: Promise me you won’t go.
+- Promise: Promise me you won’t go.
 Promise you won’t go for me.

-Build: Build me a bridge.
+- Build: Build me a bridge.
 Build a bridge for me.